gsommers/multitree/README.md

 # multitree
 Self-contained repository for multitree state preparation of the generalized Shor (GS) code, also called the Bell tree.
-Additional code (spacetime decoding of heralded errors, syndrome extraction gadget) available upon request; please contact <gsommers@princeton.edu>.
+Additional code and data available upon request; please contact <gsommers@princeton.edu>.

-To use the modules included in this repo, execute the following from the command line:
+To use the modules included in this repo (in the subdirectory `src/`), execute the following from the command line:

 ```export JULIA_LOAD_PATH="~/path/to/repo:"```